jeroenkleuters/ccn-okta/README.md

 44. Updating the navbar to reflect the user's auth state, and making the login and logout buttons work
 45. "My profile" page
 46. Post like and dislike buttons with optimistic updates (and without invalidation)
+47. Fixed cache update bug -- but in an ugly way :|